This post may contain affiliate links. Please read our disclosure policy.

 - Bake ahead: Bake the potatoes earlier in the day or even the night before, then just reheat and load them up when it’s time to eat.

-What to Serve with Stuffed BBQ Baked Potatoes
+What to Serve With BBQ Loaded Baked Potato

 Honestly, these baked potatoes can stand alone, but if you want to round out the meal: